Turn Any Bluetooth Speaker Into a Smart Speaker for $30

 Your Dot should now enter pairing mode.
 When the device discovers your Bluetooth speaker, the speaker will appear in the list of available devices in the Alexa app.

 After this initial setup, the Dot should automatically pair with the speaker in the future.
-However, if that doesn’t happen at some point, just say, “Connect” and your Dot will connect to the last device that was paired with.
-And when the connection is made, you’ll be able to use Alexa voice commands to control your wireless speaker.
+But if that doesn’t happen at some point, just say “Connect” and your Dot should connect to the last device that it was paired with.
+When the connection is made, you’ll be able to use Alexa voice commands to control your wireless speaker.

 This pairing method works with other Alexa-powered devices, not just the Dot.
-If you want to pair an Echo device with a screen, such as the second-generation Amazon Echo Show, you can do it right from that device’s own touch screen.
+An older Echo, which doesn’t sound great, will work just as well.
+If you want to pair a wireless speaker with an Echo device with a screen, such as the less-than-great-sounding second-gen Amazon Echo Show 5, you can do it right from that device’s own touch screen.

 If the pairing process doesn’t work, try unpairing the devices, turning them off and on, and starting the process again.